WebRTC Leaks: What Are They and How Can I Prevent Them?

 What is a WebRTC leak?

-A WebRTC leak is a security vulnerability that can occur when you use WebRTC-based applications, like Facebook Messenger or WhatsApp, on your internet browser.
-In order for WebRTC technology to work properly, your IP address gets exposed by default as part of the process.
+A WebRTC leak is a security vulnerability that can occur when you use WebRTC-based applications, like Zoom or WhatsApp, on your internet browser.
+For WebRTC technology to work properly, your IP address gets exposed by default as part of the process.

-Although using WebRTC technology has become normalized out of convenience, having your IP address exposed increases your risk of being a victim of cybercrime and privacy invasions.
+Although using WebRTC technology has become normalized out of convenience, exposing your IP address increases your risk of being a victim of cybercrime and privacy invasions.

-WebRTC leaks can happen on any web browser and on any type of device.
+WebRTC leaks can happen on any web browser and any device.

 Why are WebRTC leaks bad?